man brushes a woman's real hand and a rubber hand hidden from her view

 Cognitive behavioral therapy (CBT)

-Cognitive behavioral therapy is sometimes called “talk therapy.”
-When you are experiencing chronic pain, this type of therapy can help provide tools to change negative thoughts and behaviors by reducing arousal in your central nervous system.
+Cognitive behavioral therapy is sometimes called “talk therapy” which can help you change negative thoughts and behaviors by reducing arousal in your central nervous system.

 You may be asked to keep a journal of your thoughts and feelings that occur when you have pain so that the therapist can help you foster life skills and coping mechanisms.